For students currently in grades 9–12

 Rome, Italy — 3 days

 Travel to Rome and continue your adventures in the iconic Italian capital, alive with history.
 Explore the Colosseum with an expert archaeologist and witness the city’s stunning architecture as you stroll the streets.
-Venture underground into the catacombs, and learn about the city’s history from a new perspective.
+Venture underground into the Capuchin crypts, and learn about the city’s history from a new perspective.
 Take a lesson in pasta making from an Italian chef, and sample traditional Roman dishes such as pasta carbonara and maritozzi.

-Perugia, Italy — 3 days
+Lazio, Italy — 4 days

 Return — Travel Day